jburgy/jburgy.github.io/docs/_posts/2024-08-31-why-not-zig.md

 details of the [jonesforth](https://github.com/nornagon/jonesforth) implementation as possible in order to make fiddly words like `CFA>` and `ID.` work.
-Those meta words exploit the precise memory layout to go from a word's first instruction to the word itself or compute the number of instructions in a word.
+Those meta words exploit the precise memory layout to go from a word's first instruction to the word itself as well as compute the number of instructions in a word.

 We used one more `comptime` trick to keep our code [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself): abusing `struct` to create
 [closures](https://gencmurat.com/en/posts/zig-anonymus-functions-and-closures/).